dokoch/Information_Structures/00_Getting_Setup/README.md

 These instructions are for Lipscomb University students who are enrolled in *MSDS5023 Information Structures* and our *SAS/Python Bootcamp*.
 The goal is to get your Python environment configured and ready for use and to test that you can connect to your SAS cloud instance using Python.

 ---
+## Optional - Install Sublime Text

+You will need to edit text files to complete these steps.
+If you are using Windows 10, Notepad works just fine.
+However, if you are a macOS user most have found it easier to use a different text editor than the default TextEdit app provided by default.

+There are many choices, but I have found that many students perfer [Sublime Text](https://www.sublimetext.com/).
+It's free, easy to install and use and is a fairly robust IDE for Python.

+---
 ## Python Setup
 There are several ways to install Python on your PC.
 If you have a Python environment installed that you are happy with, you can use that in this course.